 Sworn Enemies by Carol Matas – 1860s

 I would really only recommend this for grades 7+, but I did find this a unique story worth telling.
 During Russia in the late 1800s, Jews suffered many anti-Semitic attacks (pogroms) in Eastern Europe.
 The country’s czar was forcibly kidnapping young Jewish boys for his army, and most didn’t survive.
 This is the fictional story of two “survivors” – who are both sworn enemies and must work together to survive.
 Although both boys survive, they never do really make amends.

 A House of Tailors by Patricia Reilly Giff – 1870s

 No one hates sewing more than Dina Kirk!
 Dina moves from her home in Germany to Brooklyn, where she wants to start her life fresh.
 Unfortunately, she finds herself back to sewing.
-I absolutely love this coming of age story, written from Dina’s perspectives.
+I absolutely love this coming of age story, written from Dina’s perspective.

 Manor of Secrets by Katherine Longshore – 1911

 In Downton Abbey era, Lady Charlotte seeks adventure and a life outside of her upper-class life.
 Janie, a kitchen maid, knows she’s capable of so much more.
 As the two’s worlds collide, adventures and secrets unleash!

 War Horse by Michael Morpurgo – WWI